 A disease with genetic cause can occur if one or more genes do not function properly.
-This may be because part of the gene is missing or the information in the gene has changed.
-A genetic change that causes disease may also occur if areas of the genetic material with many genes are either missing or present in too many copies.
-A genetic change can either be new in a fetus or be inherited from one or both parents.
+This may, for example, be because part of the gene is missing or the information in the gene has changed.
+A genetic change can either be new to a person or be inherited from one or both parents.
+It may be important for you/your child and others in your family to identify the genetic changes that are important for the development of diseases.